Banaras, India

 Rishiraj showed no reaction.
 He stood over the man, watching him writhe in agony, his face devoid of any emotion.

 The second man, seeing what had happened to his partner, began pleading frantically.
 “Please, don’t do this.
-We were forced—”
+We were forced.”

 Rishiraj turned his cold gaze toward him, silencing him with a look.
 “Forced?” he asked mockingly.

 He stepped towards the second man, who tried to back away despite being tied to the pole.
 Rishiraj swung the rod again, this time aiming for the man’s ribs.
-The impact was brutal, the sound of bones breaking filling the air as the man howled in agony.
+The impact was brutal, the sound of bones breaking filling the air as the man howled in pain.
 His body slumped forward, his head hanging low, blood dripping from his mouth.

 “You think I don’t know what you planned?
-You thought you could take what’s mine?”
+You thought you could betray me?”
 Rishiraj’s voice was calm, but there was a fury simmering beneath the surface, a controlled rage that made the temperature in the room drop.
-He struck the man again, this time hitting his back, the force of the blow sending the man sprawling to the ground, still tied to the pole.
+He struck the man again, this time hitting his back.

 “You have a family?”
 Rishiraj’s voice was soft, but there was no warmth in it.
 “So did I.”

 He knelt beside the man and placed a hand on his throat, squeezing just hard enough to feel the man’s pulse race beneath his fingers.
 The man's eyes fluttered open, wide with terror.
-For a moment, there was silence, save for the man’s strained breathing.

 Then, with one swift motion, Rishiraj tightened his grip and snapped the man’s neck.
-The man’s body went limp instantly, his head falling to the side as the life drained from his eyes.
+The man’s body went limp instantly, his head falling to the side as life drained from his eyes.

+Rishiraj stood up.
 He wiped his hands with a towel that one of his men bought, his mind already moving beyond the bloodshed.

 With one last glance at the scene, Rishiraj left the warehouse, the echo of his footsteps fading as he stepped into the darkened streets of Banaras, leaving behind the broken remnants of those who had dared to defy him.
 But he didn't know one thing, that destiny was planning to play cupid in his life that had no place for love.